HadrienG2/emulatorkit/README.md

 # EmulatorKit

-This project provides a set of Ada 2012 components out of which one can build an x86_64 emulator for the x86_64 architecture.
+This project provides a set of Ada 2012 components out of which one can build an x86_64 emulator that runs on x86_64 hosts.
 The README file you are currently reading summarizes what we believe is most important for project newcomers, and you can learn more about the project in [its Wiki](https://github.com/Neolander/emulatorkit/wiki).

 ## Release model redux